raymondEhlers/aliceDockerCVMFS/README.md

              aliroot=${ALICE_ROOT} \
              aliphysics=dockerMaster(master)"
 ```

-Also note the AliTuple array value (here it is 3) must be continuous within your `alice-env.conf` file.

 3. To ensure that you do not overwrite the build on your local machine, make sure so set a build folder, which in the above example is `dockerMaster` (the AliPhysics version is in parenthesis).
 To create this folder, run
 ```
 $ git-new-workdir "${ALICE_PREFIX}/aliphysics/git" "$(dirname "$ALICE_PHYSICS")/src"